Belmarsh is a high security prisoner’s prison in southeast London.

 Safer custody hotline

-If you have concerns about the safety or wellbeing of a man in Belmarsh, call the safer custody hotline and leave a message.
+If you have concerns about the safety or wellbeing of a prisoner in Belmarsh, call the safer custody hotline and leave a message.
 Someone will call you back within 24 hours.

 Monday to Friday, 8am to 4pm, weekends from 8am to midday